 Prof. Ph.
 D. Remigijus Venckus

 Prof. Ph.
-D. R. Venckus About the Evolution of Male Nudes
+D. R. Venckus.
+On Evolution of Male Nudes

 R. Venckus is surprisingly open sincerely converting the complexity of artistic expression into the simplicity bordering on minimalism; wiping out the limits of artistic reflection in the post post-modern age of the XXI century.